flightaware/tohil/Doc/reference/tohil_types.rst

 Tohil tclobjs can be freely used in Python code where integers or floating point numbers are needed.
-The underlying Tcl object will be requested using Tcl standard library routines, causing a fetch of the cached representation if the cached representation is of the correct type, or an attempt by the Tcl library to convert the contents of the Tcl object to a python Boolean, integer or float.
+The underlying Tcl object will be requested using Tcl standard library routines, causing an efficient fetch of the Tcl object's cached representation if the cached representation is of the correct type, or by causing an attempt by the Tcl library to convert the contents of the Tcl object to a python Boolean, integer or float.

+Tohil will raise a TypeError exception if the Tcl object can't be converted to the Python type that's needed.

 .. _tohil_bitstring-ops: